DFE-Digital/Enterprise-Security-Architecture/Guidance/GUI-APP001 - Hemingway Guidance.md

 **Note** - Read and Write requires a purchased license for use and approval via a recent Occupational Health assessment.

-If you have any questions about other editing tools, please email xx.
+If you have any questions about other editing tools, please email Andy Jones, Head of Design, in the first instance to discuss needs, at andy.jones@education.gov.uk.

+You can also visit the [Digital Accessibility](https://educationgovuk.sharepoint.com/sites/lvewp00043) Hub on the intranet.